QubesOS/qubes-doc/configuration/http-filtering-proxy.md

 unless the user reloads the firewall rules (which re-resolve the DNS names) whenever the balancer transfer her session to another IP.
 Third the initial setup of the rules is complicated as the firewall drops the connection silently.
-As a workaround on can use browser's network console to see what is blocked, but this is time-consuming and one can trivially miss some important cases like including in the firewall white list sites for OCSP SSL certificate verification.
+As a workaround one can use browser's network console to see what is blocked, but this is time-consuming and one can trivially miss some important cases like including in the firewall white-list sites for OCSP SSL certificate verification.

 These drawbacks can be mitigated if one replaces iptable-based rules with a filtering HTTP proxy.
 The following describes how to setup